 Directed put-away is a great way of creating or saving space in a warehouse as well.
 It’s usually directed by your warehouse management system where instead of the put-away rules being just “put the pallet wherever you want”, directed put-away knows what locations are best suited for pallets.
 It tells you where to put a certain pallet as opposed to letting a worker put it in the most convenient location.

 7. Identify underutilized space

 Use space you never thought you had before.
-There’s often space above receiving or shipping doors where pallet racks full of supplies, slow-moving materials, or staging for inbound or outbound product that hasn’t yet been processed can be placed.
+There’s often additional space above receiving or shipping doors where pallet racks full of supplies, slow-moving materials, or staging for inbound or outbound product that hasn’t yet been processed can be placed.
 If there is a pick module in the facility and a conveyor down the center of the module, hang a shelf above the conveyor.
 It’s an easy way to increase storage capacity for smaller or slower-moving items that don’t need replenished as frequently.
 Those products will need to be replenished by hand or by the conveyor system.